 Many people find themselves struggling with accountability, regardless of their profession.
-You may seek a business coach to help you, as they can guide you on the path for success, giving you the motivation you need.
+You may seek a business coach to help you, as they can guide you on the path to success, giving you the motivation you need.
 Many people, like myself, require that constant push to get ahead and keep moving forward.
 But what happens when the coaching is over?
 This is where having an “accountability partner” comes into play for me.
 Just like having a workout buddy helps you stay motivated and focused on getting or staying in shape, having a partner that can help you grow your business can work the same way.

 Whether you’re looking for accountability for yourself or for someone you’re working with, try implementing the guidelines I follow: